pactumjs/pactum/docs/mock-server.md

 # Mock Server

-Pactum can also act as a standalone mock server.
+Mock Server allows you to mock any server or service via HTTP or HTTPS, such as a REST endpoint.
+Simply it is a simulator for HTTP-based APIs.

-Mock interactions & pact interactions can be used to train the mock server to react in a particular way when a particular request is received.
+At one end **pactum** is a REST API testing tool.
+On the other end it can also act as a standalone mock server.
+It packs with a powerful request & response matching.
+With pactum, you can spin up a mock server in a matter of seconds.

 ## Table of contents